tewendel/interkit-masterarbeit/sites/docs/src/content/components/BottomMenu.svelte.md

 # BottomMenu

 The BottomMenu is often used as the main navigation for apps.
+Research has found that most users use their phones with one hand.
+When they hold their phone, they’ll use either their right or left thumb to interact with the screen.
+The thumb is like the user’s mouse but with limitations.
+The bottom is the easiest to reach.
+For a bottom menu you should place high priority options at the bottom.
+This makes them quicker to reach and tap.

 ![Example](./images/BottomMenuExample.png?bordered?width50)